-VPaint is an experimental vector graphics editor based on the Vector Animation Complex (VAC), a technology developed by a collaboration of researchers at Inria and the University of British Columbia, featured at SIGGRAPH 2015.
-It allows you to create resolution-independent illustrations and animations using innovative techniques.
+VPaint was an experimental vector graphics editor based on the Vector Animation Complex (VAC), a technology developed by a collaboration of researchers at Inria and the University of British Columbia, featured at SIGGRAPH 2015.

-DISCLAIMER: VPaint 1.6, or any upcoming release, is considered BETA.
+DISCLAIMER: VPaint 1.6 is only a research prototype in BETA phase, and will stay this way.
+It is not for production use.
 It lacks plenty of useful features commonly found in other editors, and you should expect glitches and crashes once in a while.
 It is distributed primarily for research purposes, and for curious artists interested in early testing of cutting-edge but unstable technology.

 |Windows Vista, 7, 10||Open the MSI package and follow the instructions.
 Windows XP is not supported.|